 Extremely slow-growing, these desirable plants only increase by about 2.5cm (1in) a year.
 Therefore, if you want a plant for immediate effect, you should choose a fern with a length of trunk that suits your planting scheme.

 If you buy containerised ferns in leaf, plant at the same level as they were in the container.

 Frondless lengths of trunk are also available.
-Soak the base and plant just enough of the trunk to ensure the plant remains stable.
-After planting frondless tree ferns water every day until the foliage starts to emerge.
+Soak the base, and plant just enough of the trunk to ensure that the plant remains stable.
+After planting frondless tree ferns, water every day until the foliage starts to emerge.

 To encourage rooting, don’t feed the plant during its first year.

 The trunk and crown of tree ferns will not tolerate drying out, so water regularly to ensure the trunk remains damp, and spray the trunk with water during hot weather (and during dry conditions in winter).

 After the first year of planting, apply a liquid feed (diluted as directed by the manufacturer) to the fronds and trunk once a month, from mid-spring to mid-summer, when the plant is in growth.
 Alternatively, spread controlled-release fertiliser around the base of the plant in spring at the rate recommended by the manufacturer.